helena69hme/Git/week2/class_exercises.md

  1. clone the repo: https://github.com/martamatos/cherry_pick_exercise.git
  2. in the branch add_fruits, get rid of the commit "added beetroots file".
 Hint: you need to create a new branch and use cherry-pick.
  3. in the branch add_veggies, get rid of the commit "added apples".
- Hint: You can either use one of the following approaches:
- - create a new branch and use cherry-pick.
-(This one will lead to a conflict).
+Hint: you need to create a new branch and use cherry-pick.
- - use interactive rebasing on the branch.
 (This one will lead to a conflict).

 Note: use git log --all --oneline to see all commits in all branches (the --oneline part is only to see a shorter version of the log).